manuphatak/interview-challenge/README.md

 - local response caching, and
 - monkey patching `requests` to be more specialized

-**Note on programming languages:** the server and my solution is in `Python` 2.7.
-The challenge is entirely web-based, you can solve the puzzle using any language you want.

 ## Description

 This repository is the puzzle reverse-engineered from the ground up.
-Mostly, I wanted to post my solution, that simple.
+I wanted to post my solution, it's a good code sample.
 However, I feel a need to protect the company that's still using this to screen applicants, so by reverse-engineering the puzzle I'm able to hide their identity and hopefully not show up in related google search results.

+**Note on programming languages:** The server and provided solution is in `Python` 2.7.
+The actual puzzle is entirely web-based, you can solve the puzzle using any language you want.

 ## Getting started

 **Note:** If you get lost, there's a simple makefile with commands and description, take a look at it.
+Or type `make`

-Windows users: The makefile is a small convenience.
-Copy and paste the commands, they should be familiar, e.g. `pip install -r requirements.txt`, `python migrate.py`, etc etc etc.
+**Windows users:** The makefile is a minor convenience.
+Copy and paste the commands out of it, they should be familiar, e.g. `pip install -r requirements.txt`, `python migrate.py`, etc etc etc.

 ### Install